ontox-project/Llemy/README.md

-# Fatty Acid Assistant
+# LLMapperino

-A multi-agent system for answering specialized questions about hepatic lipid biology by combining structured knowledge from the MINERVA API with web research via Perplexity.
+A multi-agent system for answering specialized questions by combining structured knowledge from user-selected MINERVA API maps with web research via Perplexity.

 ## Overview

-Fatty Acid Assistant is a prototype application that provides an intelligent interface for querying and retrieving information about liver lipid metabolism.
+LLMapperino is a prototype application that provides an intelligent interface for querying and retrieving information from MINERVA project maps.
 It uses a three-agent workflow:

-1. **Minerva Agent**: Queries the MINERVA API for structured data about proteins, genes, and chemicals involved in lipid metabolism
+1. **Minerva Agent**: Fetches and processes the full map data from a user-selected MINERVA project.
-2. **Perplexity Agent**: Performs deep web research using the Perplexity SONAR model
+2. **Perplexity Agent**: Performs deep web research using the Perplexity SONAR model.
-3. **Synthesis Agent**: Combines information from both sources into comprehensive, scientifically rigorous answers
+3. **Synthesis Agent**: Combines information from both sources into comprehensive, scientifically rigorous answers.

-The system is designed to answer specialized questions about lipid transporters, nuclear receptors, and metabolic processes in the liver.
+The system is designed to answer specialized questions by reasoning over the context of the selected MINERVA map and relevant web research.

 ## Features

-- Natural language question answering about lipid biology
+- Natural language question answering
-- Integration with specialized MINERVA API for structured data
+- Integration with MINERVA API for structured map data
+- **User interface for selecting a MINERVA project to query.**
 - Web research using Perplexity for broader context
 - Parallel execution of data retrieval for faster responses
 - Chat-based Streamlit interface with example questions
 - Response time tracking
 - Error handling with automatic retries
+- **Displays detailed API call status and raw Minerva data for transparency.**

 ## Requirements